cefriel/mapping-template/README.md

 ##### `$map`
 The `$map` variable contains all key-value pairs specified with both `-kv` and `-kvc` options.

-#### TemplateUtils subclasses
+#### TemplateFunctions subclasses
-Subclasses of `TemplateUtils` may be defined and set to modify the utility functions available in processing the template.
+Subclasses of the `TemplateFunctions` class may be defined and set to modify the utility functions available in processing the template.

 #### `mapping-template.jar` ####
 This is the intended usage of the `mapping-template.jar`.